 Step-by-Step Guide & Tutorial Pages

 Have an old PC gathering dust?
 Use it for a Linux server!
 Linux runs great on older hardware giving it new life and it's easy to do.
 Just follow along with our guide pages and we'll walk you through installing the Debian Linux OS and setting up a network with the most common types of Internet and LAN servers all on one system.
 You'll learn some things about operating systems, networking, and the Internet in the process, and you may just have some fun along the way.
-Even if you have never worked with Linux before, you'll be able to use our guide pages to go from zero to "sysadmin" in no time, as well as get a solid foundation in the knowledge needed for the Linux+ certification.
+Even if you have never worked with Linux before, you'll be able to use our guide pages to go from zero to "sysadmin" in no time, as well as get a solid start in the knowledge needed for the Linux+ certification.

 Why Not Red Hat ?

 Red Hat is in a tough spot.
 Most of their revenue streams are based on sales, support, and training while the open nature of Linux has resulted in thousands of freely-available Linux resources on the Web.
 Their survival depends on having a product that is proprietary enough to make you dependent upon them for upgrades and support.
 And when they became a publically-held company they were under pressure to meet the expectations of Wall Street analysts for revenue growth and cash flows every quarter.
 (Did you think it was just a coincidence that they're churning out new revisions at an average of two a year?)
 In time Red Hat's dominance will likely kill off smaller commercial distributions like Mandriva (formerly Mandrake) and TurboLinux and dealing with Red Hat will be no different than dealing with Microsoft.